Bernie Sanders warns against 'jumping the gun' on Trump impeachment

 This week, more than four dozen Democrats in the House of Representatives voted to move ahead with a resolution brought by Democratic Congressman Al Green of Texas to impeach the president, but it was ultimately tabled by a vote of 364 to 58.

-Earlier this week, Sanders urged the president to “think about resigning” because he has “acknowledged on tape that he assaulted women,” a reference to the tape from Access Hollywood that was released in the final weeks before the 2016 election.
+Last week, Sanders urged the president to “think about resigning” because he has “acknowledged on tape that he assaulted women,” a reference to the Access Hollywood video that was released in the final weeks of the 2016 presidential campaign.

-Sanders reiterated that call on “Meet The Press,” but also acknowledged he doesn’t think the current timing for an impeachment of the president is appropriate.
+Sanders reiterated that call on “Meet the Press,” but also acknowledged he doesn’t think the current timing for considering impeachment is appropriate.